Eldave93/Eldave93.github.io/content/event/public_speaking/index.md

 ---
-abstract: This workshop aims to provide a toolbox of skills and knowledge that will help you feel more comfortable and confident about speaking in public.
+abstract: This interactive workshop aims to provide a toolbox of skills and knowledge to find and present your message publicly online with confidence.
 address:
 all_day: false
 authors: []